The end of the day depletion is real.

 What Changes When Alcohol Is Removed

-When alcohol leaves the equation, something simple but powerful happens:
+When alcohol leaves the equation, something simple happens.

 Your system recalibrates.